-Thus, Civil Clauses are to be seen as the fulfillment of the fundamental principles underlying worldwide social, economic, ecological and cultural development.
+Thus, civil clauses are to be seen as the fulfillment of the fundamental principles underlying worldwide social, economic, ecological and cultural development.
 Their implementation in scientific institutions contributes to the building of mutual trust between nations.
 The possibilities of open dialog created by focusing on civil research are essential to promoting peace and amity between peoples: Those who talk with each other are less likely to shoot at each other.
-In times of increasing hostility and wariness between nation states, especially concerning scientific cooperation, Civil Clauses provide generalizable criteria for international collaboration of German institutes not only with China but also with Turkey, Iran, Israel, the United States and other countries.
+In times of increasing hostility and wariness between nation states, especially concerning scientific cooperation, civil clauses provide generalizable criteria for international collaboration of German institutes not only with China but also with Turkey, Iran, Israel and the United States.

-They are also a direct expression of the will for peace of the university members themselves: in Germany, the majority of Civil Clauses have been instituted after lengthy discussions between researchers, students and administrative staff in committees and senates, in part even by popular vote among the student bodies, as was the case, e.g., at the University of Frankfurt.
-At the beginning of the previous decade student protests against the introduction of extra tuition fees as well as calls for the improvement of working and learning conditions led to a discussion regarding the goal of research.
-The consensus emerged that universities and science cannot be truly free if financial constraints are in place that could force their opening up for military funded research.
-Freedom of science should be determined not only through the absence of state interference but also through the positive concept of enabling emancipatory and peace-minded work.
+They are also a direct expression of the will for peace by the university members themselves: in Germany, the majority of civil clauses have been instituted after lengthy discussions between researchers, students and administrative staff in committees and senates, in part even by popular vote among the student bodies, as was the case e.g. at the University of Frankfurt.
+At the beginning of the previous decade student protests against the introduction of extra tuition fees as well as for the improvement of working and learning conditions led to a discussion regarding the goal of research.
+The consensus emerged that universities and science cannot be truly free if financial constraints are in place which could force their opening up for military funded research.
+Freedom of science should be determined not only through negation of state interference but through the positive conception of enabling emancipatory and peace-minded work.
 Only in conjunction with the fulfillment of human dignity (Art.
-1 of the German Constitution) and the principle of a social state order (Art.
+1 German constitution) and the principle of a social state order (Art.
 20) can freedom of science (Art.
 5) truly flourish and be of use to all humankind.

-This stands in stark contrast to current attempts by state and federal governments to undermine Civil Clauses.
+This stands in stark contrast to current attempts by state and federal governments to undermine civil clauses.
 These top-down approaches are, in light of the historical developments outlined above, in open disregard for lessons learned from two world wars as well as the social and ecological challenges of our time.
 Geraldine Rauch, mathematician and rector of the Technical University of Berlin, summarized succinctly what is necessary instead [38]: The role of universities is not to settle military and political conflicts, but to carry out research and teaching in the interests of a more stable, social and sustainable world - this brings us all real security.

-4.4 Civil Clauses in the Academy of Arts and Media Author: Christoph Heck, Academy of Media Arts Cologne (KHM)
+3.4 Civil Clause in Arts and Media Academy Author: Ch.
+Heck, Kunsthochschule für Medien Köln (KHM)